Brooklyn-based singer/songwriter LEXI TODD is a master of balance.

 She heightens an ensemble, but always holds her own.
 She draws significant parallels between her day-to-day life and the experiences of others.
 She advocates for her own justice, but can be the voice of justice for other women and artists.
 She doubles as a music industry maven and performer, uniquely infusing pop, R&B and jazz for a signature brand of smart neo-soul.

 In October 2018, Lexi released her first solo EP, Maria, Immured.
 October marks National Domestic Violence Awareness Month, and Maria, Immured is a deeply personal collection of songs chronicling a close friend’s battle with abuse and toxic love, and Lexi’s candid role in the experience.
-While she believes in uninhibited creation, Lexi makes sure to underpin her music with some social responsibility and Maria, Immured was a perfect example of her ability to put her perspective on the backburner for a bigger cause.
+While she believes in uninhibited creation, Lexi makes sure to underpin her music with some social responsibility and Maria, Immured was a perfect example of her ability to use her own perspective to illuminate a bigger cause.

 Lexi possesses a dynamic palette of influences ranging from Hiatus Kaiyote to Fleetwood Mac, as another example of how she has always welcomed duality in her life.
 By day, she navigates the music business behind-the-scenes, advocating for other artists and navigating industry politics.
 By night, she plays across the tri-state area, either fronting the alt-r&b band CHEVY LOPEZ, or commanding a stage solo.